troy-west/apache-kafka-three-ways/README.md

 Start with the index.html in this project, or view at [kafka.troywest.com](http://kafka.troywest.com).

-The presentation moves left to right, then vertically for each of the three ways.
+The presentation moves left to right, then vertically for each the broker, compute, db, and vendor parts.

 ----